-A “Main 10” profile without subpictures and scalability
+A “Constrained Main 10” profile without subpictures and scalability

-An “Advanced 10” profile with subpictures and scalability
+A “Main 10” profile with subpictures and scalability

+Note that the feature set of Main 10 Profile in the current draft is unaffected by this proposal.

 Section 2 begins with the assertion that a single “main” v1 profile that include features not well matched to product requirements poses a risk to commercial adoption of VVC.
 It also contends that there are several aspects of the subpicture and scalability features that make it desirable to separate its support into another v1 profile.

 Sections 3 and 4 provide more background and discussion on subpictures and scalability, respectively.